*Names are changed to protect the innocent.

 “Séraphine” is my “nom d’artist” wrote Pauline.
 I waited at the entrance of the Jardin de Luxembourg and stared absent-mindedly at a large pine tree.

 “Je suis prés d’un sapin à l’entrée,” I wrote, which somehow felt like a poetic statement because really, who pays attention to trees in these nerve-wracking circumstances?

-Pauline was very stylish, typically bourgeoise, and proceeded to vomit about herself and her accomplishments for the next hour.
+Pauline was very stylish, typically bourgeoise.
+After taking a phone call from her friend Hortense, she proceeded to vomit about herself and her accomplishments for the next hour.
 I could hardly fit in a word, and when I did, my words were like mirrors for more of her thoughts and experiences.